Where did the Company’s name, ZAMBONI, come from?

 Can I visit the Zamboni manufacturing facility?

-Zamboni machines are manufactured in a factory, which is a busy, working facility and tours are not available.
+Zamboni machines are manufactured in busy production facilities which are not able to accommodate tours.
 However, the Company has put historical photos and other information on display at Paramount Iceland, along with some vintage machines: The Model A (the world’s first ice resurfacing machine) and other machines, depending on the availability of the restored machines at the time.

 Where can I find more information about the Zamboni Company?